estruyf/blog-content/content/posts/2024-03-25-using-dev-proxy-in-your-github-actions-workflow-on-ubuntu.md

 ---
 title: "Using Dev Proxy in your GitHub Actions workflow on Ubuntu"
-longTitle: "Using Dev Proxy in your GitHub Actions workflow on Ubuntu hosted VM"
+longTitle: "Using Dev Proxy in your GitHub Actions workflow on an Ubuntu hosted VM"
 customField: ""
 slug: "/dev-proxy-github-actions-workflow-ubuntu/"
 description: "Learn how to use Dev Proxy in a GitHub Actions workflow on an Ubuntu hosted VM for intercepting and inspecting your API calls"
 date: "2024-03-25T14:39:09.644Z"
 lastmod: "2024-03-25T14:39:09.644Z"
-preview: "/social/b0e84964-d508-44bc-b643-c8443d0f1d1a.png"
+preview: "/social/d7823b60-b4b5-452c-bda6-e353bee535fb.png"
 draft: true
 comments: true
 tags: